dstufft/caremad.io/content/2013-07-22-setup-vs-requirements.md

 Here you have each dependency shown along with an exact version specifier.
 While a library tends to want to have wide open ended version specifiers an application wants very specific dependencies.
-It may not have mattered up front what version of requests what installed but you want the same version to install in production as you developed and tested with locally.
+It may not have mattered up front what version of requests was installed but you want the same version to install in production as you developed and tested with locally.

 At the top of this file you'll also notice a